ayushverma-codes/Data-Structures-and-Algorithms/Sorting/sorting.md

 Best Case: O(logn)  [due to recursion stack]

 Worst Case:	O(n)    [due to unbalanced partitioning leading to a skewed recursion tree]

+## 6. Recursive Bubble Sort Algorithm

+- The normal bubble sort uses two loops.

+- In the recursive version, we:

+    - Let recursion handle the outer loop (number of passes).

+    - The inner loop still runs inside each recursive call to bubble the largest element to the end.

+**Steps**
+1. **Base case:** If the size of the array n is 1, it’s already sorted — return.

+2. **Bubble pass:** Loop through the array from index 0 to n-2:

+      - Compare arr[j] and arr[j+1].

+      - Swap if out of order.

+3. After this pass, the largest element is at the end.

+4. Recursive call: Call the same function for n-1 elements (ignore last sorted element).

+**Time Complexity:**

+**Worst / Average case:** O(N²)

+**Best case:** O(N) (if optimized with a flag to detect sorted array)

+**Space complexity:** O(N) due to recursion stack.